EPCCed/eidf-docs/docs/services/gpuservice/index.md

 ## Service Access

-Users should have an [EIDF Account](../../access/project.md).
+Users should have an [EIDF Account](../../access/project.md) as access to the EIDF GPU Service can only be obtained through an EIDF virtual machine.

-Project Leads will be able to request access to the EIDF GPU Service for their project either during the project application process or through a service request to the EIDF helpdesk.
+Project Leads can request access to the EIDF GPU Service from VMs in an existing project through a service request to the EIDF helpdesk.

+Otherwise, Project Leads need to apply for a new EIDF project and specify access to the EIDF GPU service.

-Each project will be given a namespace to operate in and the ability to add a kubeconfig file to any of their Virtual Machines in their EIDF project - information on access to VMs is available [here](../../access/virtualmachines-vdi.md).
+Each project will be given a namespace within the EIDF GPU service to operate in.

+Once access to the EIDF GPU service has been confirmed, Project Leads will be give the ability to add a kubeconfig file to any of the VMs in their EIDF project - information on access to VMs is available [here](../../access/virtualmachines-vdi.md).

-All EIDF virtual machines can be set up to access the EIDF GPU Service.
-The Virtual Machine does not require to be GPU-enabled.
+All EIDF VMs with the project kubeconfig file downloaded can access the EIDF GPU Service using the kubectl API.

+The VM does not require to be GPU-enabled.

+A quick check to see if a VM has access to the EIDF GPU service can be completed by typing `kubectl -n <project-gpu-service-namespace> get jobs` in to the command line.

+If this is first time you have connected to the GPU service the response should be `No resources found in <project-gpu-service-namespace> namespace`.

 !!! important "EIDF GPU Service vs EIDF GPU-Enabled VMs"

     The EIDF GPU Service is a container based service which is accessed from EIDF Virtual Desktop VMs.

     This allows a project to access multiple GPUs of different types.

     An EIDF Virtual Desktop GPU-enabled VM is limited to a small number (1-2) of GPUs of a single type.